Skip to content

 Lead Paint

 In 1992, Congress passed the Residential Lead-Based Paint Reduction Act which allowed Housing and Urban Development (HUD) and the Environmental Protection Agency (EPA) to develop guidelines to inform families of potential lead hazards in "target housing".
-University Student Apartments was built before 1978 and thus is “target housing”.
-There are currently no known lead-based paint and/or lead-based paint hazards in the East and West Villages or Medical Plaza.
+Parts of Sunnyside Apartments were built before 1978 and thus is “target housing”.
+There are currently no known lead-based paint and/or lead-based paint hazards in the East and West Villages.
 Ft.
 Douglas units contain lead paint in the homes and surrounding soil.
 The U.S. Department of Housing and Urban Development requires notification of the presence of lead.
 A copy of the pamphlet "Protect Your Family from Lead in Your Home" is available in the Main Office.

 uparrow